 Dr Christoph Rausch, MA (C.)

 Dr. Rausch situates his work between the Humanities and Social Sciences.
 Drawing from the critical repertoires of cultural anthropology and sociology, as well as history and philosophy, he has a particular interest in new norms and forms of doing Economic Humanities.
-Rausch has published on the intersections of the art and heritage worlds with a focus on the study of values, including economic value.
+Rausch has published on the intersections of the art and heritage worlds with a focus on the study of values, including economic and financial value.
 His book Global Heritage Assemblages: Development and Modern Architecture in Africa appears in the Routledge Studies in Culture and Development series.
-Rausch is an editorial board member of the book series Studies in Art, Heritage, Law and the Market to be published by Springer.
-Together with colleagues, he currently works on an interdisciplinary research project about the rise of artists’ estates and relevant networks of care.

 Dr. Rausch is an activist for better working conditions and career prospects for academics.
-Between 2012 and 2017, Rausch represented the Dutch Scientist Union (VAWO) to Maastricht University’s executive board, which he advised as a member of the local consultative body.
-Having participated in the national movement “De Nieuwe Universiteit” since its 2015 beginnings, Rausch is an advocate for academic freedom and progressive reform of the modern research university in the Netherlands and in Europe.
+Between 2012 and 2017, Rausch first represented the Dutch scientist union (VAWO, now AOb) to Maastricht University’s executive board, which he advised as a member of the local consultative body.
+Having participated in the national movement “De Nieuwe Universiteit” since its 2015 beginnings, as well as in subsequent initiatives such as (currently) WO-in-actie, Rausch is an advocate for academic freedom and progressive reform of the modern research university in the Netherlands and in Europe.

 From September 2017 until September 2019, Rausch was appointed head of the department of Human Resources Management at Maastricht University.
-The capstone of Dr. Rausch’s time as head of department is the drafting of a new academic career policy for all academic staff of Maastricht University, improving transparency and implementing the tenure track principle.
+The capstone of Dr. Rausch’s time as head of department is the drafting of a new academic career policy for all academic staff of Maastricht University, improving transparency and implementing tenure- and career-track principles.

-During his two-year interim tenure as transition manager of the HR department, Rausch was tasked with a comprehensive restructuring of the HRM advising section of Maastricht University.
-Next to the full day-to-day management of the department, he was the principal HR advisor to the MERLN Institute for Technology-Inspired Regenerative Medicine, the M4I research environment, and the Department of Cognitive Neurosciences.
+During his two-year interim tenure as transition manager at the HRM department, Rausch was tasked with a comprehensive restructuring of the HRM advising section of Maastricht University.
+Next to the full day-to-day management of the department, he was the principal HRM advisor to the MERLN Institute for Technology-Inspired Regenerative Medicine, the M4I research environment, and the Department of Cognitive Neurosciences.